PetrCala/Diploma-Thesis/README.md

 ### The reason for having a GitHub repository

 The reason for keeping this repository is to allow for easier version tracking, and portable work.
-The repository is *not meant for direct cloning*.
-I may clean up the structure in the future to allow for this, but the main idea is to distribute the `Dist/` folder (`Dist` branch) that contains all the files important for the analysis (files listed below).
-You can download the folder itself using steps described below.
-The rest of the repository (`master` branch) is intended purely for my own research.
+Although the repository is meant to be cloned, `Dist` is the default branch.
+This branch serves only to keep extra files that help me work from anywhere.
+For purposes of reproducing the analysis, you should work purely with the `Dist` branch.

 ### Project structure